Arborescences and Shortest Path Trees when Colors Matter: Introduction

-As an example, consider \textsc{Color-Constrained Spanning Tree} where given an undirected $q$-colored graph $G$ and $\alpha \in \mathbb{N}^q$, the objective is to find an $\alpha$-colored spanning tree.
+Edge-colored graphs model scenarios where different kinds of binary relationships exist among the underlying set of entities.
+We call a graph whose edges are colored with elements of $[q]:=\{1,2,\ldots,q\}$ as a {\em $q$-colored graph} and in this work we focus on finding color-constrained subgraphs in $q$-colored graphs.
+For example, consider the problem where given an undirected $q$-colored graph $G$ and a vector $\alpha=(\alpha_1,\ldots,\alpha_q) \in \mathbb{N}^q$, the objective is to find a spanning tree that has exactly $\alpha_i$ edges of color $i$ for each $i \in[q]$.
 Papadimitriou and Yannakakis \cite{PapadimitriouY82} gave an elegant solution to this problem when $q=2$ by efficiently constructing a sequence of spanning trees $T_{min}=T_1,T_2,\ldots,T_{max}$.
-Here, $T_{min}$ and $T_{max}$ denote spanning trees with minimum and maximum number of edges of color $1$ and $T_{i+1}$ is obtained from $T_i$ by replacing an edge colored 2 with an edge colored 1.
+Here, $T_{min}$ and $T_{max}$ denote spanning trees with minimum and maximum number of edges of color $1$, and $T_{i+1}$ is obtained from $T_i$ by replacing an edge colored 2 with an edge colored 1.
 One of the spanning trees in this sequence is a solution (if one exists).
-It turns out that this ``exchange sequence'' exists in the more general setting of matroids as observed by Gabow and Tarjan~\cite{GabowT84} who used it to give an algorithm that computes a minimum weight spanning tree that has exactly $\alpha_1$ edges of color $1$ and $\alpha_2$ edges of color $2$ in $\mathcal{O}(T_{MST}(n,m) + n \log n)$ time, where $T_{MST}(n,m)$ denotes the running time of an algorithm that computes a minimum spanning tree of an undirected graph on $n$ vertices and $m$ edges.
+It turns out that this ``exchange sequence'' exists in the more general setting of matroids as observed by Gabow and Tarjan~\cite{GabowT84} who used it to give a polynomial-time algorithm that computes a minimum weight spanning tree that has $\alpha_1$ edges of color~$1$ and $\alpha_2$ edges of color~$2$.
 An alternative algorithm for the same problem was given by Gusfield~\cite{Gusfield84}.
-These algorithms, which are presented for the equality constraints, can easily be generalized to find a minimum weight $\alpha$-colored spanning tree when $q=2$.
-Later, Rendl and Leclerc gave an efficient algorithm for arbitrary $q$~\cite{RendlL89}.
-Since the set of all forests in $G$ forms a graphic matroid on $E(G)$, an $\alpha$-colored spanning tree is a largest common independent set of this graphic matroid and the partition matroid encoding the color constraints.
-Thus, \textsc{Color-Constrained Spanning Tree} maybe viewed as a \textsc{2-Matroid Intersection} problem of determining a largest common independent set of two matroids. \textsc{2-Matroid Intersection} is known to be polynomial-time solvable~\cite{Schrijver03}.
-Nevertheless, the algorithms in \cite{GabowT84}, \cite{Gusfield84} and \cite{RendlL89} are more efficient as they exploit the specific properties of the underlying matroids.
-Along this vein, we show that the problems we study here are \textsc{Matroid Intersection} problems and we give direct faster algorithms when it is a \textsc{2-Matroid Intersection}.
+Later, Rendl and Leclerc gave a polynomial-time algorithm for arbitrary number of colors~\cite{RendlL89}.
+Since the set of all forests in $G$ forms a graphic matroid on $E(G)$, the spanning tree that we seek is a largest ($|V(G)|-1$ sized) common independent set of this graphic matroid and the partition matroid encoding the color constraints.
+Thus, the problem of finding a spanning tree that has exactly $\alpha_i$ edges of color $i$ for each $i \in[q]$ may be viewed as a \textsc{2-Matroid Intersection} problem of determining a largest common independent set of two matroids which is well-known to be polynomial-time solvable~\cite{Schrijver03}.